adeo/mozaic-design-system/src/pages/Contributing/CSSConventions/Naming/index.md

 ## the mod-xxx mixins

-> that extend exising class with modifiers
+> that extend existing class with modifiers

 Example :